Sep 13, 2023

 We are facing an infrastructural problem.
 Think about the problem from scratch without trying to mimic the traditional processes.
 Rethink them entirely instead.
 Put in effort and investment to get these things to work.'

 We have more great webinars ahead of us.
-Check our company page on Livestorm to sign up for the upcoming events.
+Keep posted on our Talking Talent community.